Anne Heraty: CPL

-In 1989 Heraty and Keith O'Malley founded Computer Placement Ltd. a company placing people at IT companies that were starting to set up businesses in Ireland.
-In 1992 she takes over all shares from other stake-holders (including O'Malley) and from then on she own's 100% of the shares in CPL.
+In 1989 Heraty and Keith O'Malley founded Computer Placement Ltd., a company placing people at IT companies that were starting to set up businesses in Ireland.
+In 1992 she took over all shares from other stakeholders (including O'Malley) and from then on she owned 100% of the shares in CPL.

-In 1996 Heraty's husband, Paul Carrol, joins the group and in 1999 they decide to bring CPL to the market: CPL Resources Plc. starts trading on the Irish Stock Exchange and the London Stock Exchange.
-With this Heraty becomes the first female CEO of an Irish company floated on the stock-exchange.
+In 1996 Heraty's husband, Paul Carrol, joined the group and in 1999 they decided to bring CPL to the market; CPL Resources Plc. began trading on the Irish Stock Exchange and the London Stock Exchange.
+With this Heraty became the first female CEO of an Irish company floated on the stock exchange.

 Heraty announced she would be standing down as CEO of CPL Resources on January 1, 2022.

-Business women of the year
+Entrepreneur of the Year

-Due to her position as first female CEO of a listed Irish company she gets known to the larger public.
-In 2006 she wins the Ernst & Young Businesswomen of the year award and according to the website 'Business and Leadership she ranks number 26 on the list of most powerful women in Ireland.
+Due to her position as first female CEO of a listed Irish company, Heraty became known to the wider public.
+In 2006 she won the Ernst & Young Entrepreneur of the Year award and according to the website Business and Leadership she ranks number 26 on the list of most powerful women in Ireland.

-Over the years this status results in her being asked to become member of several boards of directors with other companies.
+Over the years this status has resulted in her being asked to become a member of several boards of directors of other companies.
 The most important involvements are: